 - Ph.D in Psychology (University of Leicester) leading to C.Psychol, AFBPsS (Chartered Member and Associate Fellow of the British Psychological Society)

 I currently work as a counsellor for the Terrence Higgins Trust and I also volunteer and assess a few hours per week at a Leicester Counselling Centre.
-I have some experience of psychiatric environments.
 Alongside my practice, I remain affiliated with a university in the East Midlands as a lecturer and researcher.